Are you thinking about starting the search for an optometry practice for sale?

 An Introduction to Finding an Optometry Practice for Sale

 Though certainly exciting, purchasing a new practice is a complex process with many factors involved and plenty of room for error.
 Therefore, it’s crucial that you do your research and thoroughly prepare for such a big and important investment.
-An essential part of this preparation is to consult with professional optometry advisors and peers in the industry, so you can avoid common pitfalls and ensure things go according to plan.
+An essential part of this preparation is to have a clear understanding of a practice’s value by having a professional optometry practice valuation completed.

 10 Crucial Mistakes to Avoid when Finding an Optometry Practice for Sale

 Below are a few of the key mistakes people make when searching for and purchasing an optometry practice: